dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

-Use `wait` to hold until the delete completes, necessary if related resouces cannot be deleted until this stack resources are deleted
+Use `wait` to hold until the delete completes, necessary if related resources cannot be deleted until this stack resources are deleted

 ```
 aws cloudformation wait stack-delete-complete --stack-name test-01